Ranger-Page Silver (Pb-Zn) Project

 Ranger-Page is an exciting project and the acquisition gives us an excellent opportunity to cost-effectively diversify into another world-class silver district amid a rising metal price environment," said Mike Romanik, President of Silver Dollar.
 "I would also like to welcome Silver Valley Metals as our newest significant shareholder behind only First Majestic Silver and Eric Sprott."

-Silver Dollar recently completed the acquisition of the Ranger-Page Project (the "Project") in Shoshone County, Idaho, as announced in the news release of August 7, 2024.
+Silver Dollar is preparing for its initial drilling campaign on the recently acquired Ranger-Page Project in Shoshone County, Idaho (see news release of August 7, 2024).
 The Project area, encompassing the Government Gulch Option and Joint Venture Agreement and the Page Mine Mineral Rights Lease and Option Agreement, consolidates the western end of the Silver Valley mining corridor under a single operator for the first time.

 Location of the Ranger-Page Project in the Coeur d'Alene Mining DistrictFigure 1: Location of the Ranger-Page Project in the Coeur d'Alene Mining District.